Electric Fuel

 Strategic signal

-In May 2018, a subsidiary of Arotech, which is connected to Electric Fuel's acquiring entity, secured a $3 million contract from Canada for chargers.
-This indicates continued commercial activity and government recognition within the broader corporate structure that includes Electric Fuel's legacy, suggesting ongoing demand for specialized power solutions.
+In May 2018, a subsidiary of Arotech, which had acquired Electric Fuel, secured a $3 million contract from Canada for chargers.
+This indicates continued commercial activity and government recognition for the battery and charger technology developed by the company, even after its acquisition.